 But my roots are different.
 The Philippines is not an ancient civilization like Japan.
 It is a by-product of Spanish colonisation, American imperialism and Catholicism.
 (Tough combination!)
-Back in school, I cannot even remember any studies in Pre-spanish era.
-I recently discovered we had our own form of writing called the Baybayin, which the Spanish eradicated for the Roman alphabet.
-But the Spanish didn´t really teach us proper Spanish while the Americans taught us English.
-So now here we are: the only Spanish colony who cannot speak Spanish; the only Catholic country in a predominantly Buddhist or Muslim South-east Asia; and the only US ally who call themselves brown Americans but speak in broken English.
+Back in school, I cannot even remember any studies in the Pre-Spanish era.
+I recently discovered we had our own form of writing called the Baybayin, which the Spanish eradicated from the Roman alphabet.
+But the Spanish didn't really teach us proper Spanish while the Americans taught us English.
+So now here we are the only Spanish colony that cannot speak Spanish; the only Catholic country in a predominantly Buddhist or Muslim Southeast Asia; and the only US ally who call themselves brown Americans but speak broken English.
 This is definitely a social experiment gone wrong.

-The only person who can change my mind of unearthing Baybayin is the American artist Philip Taaffe.
+The only person who can change my mind about unearthing Baybayin is the American artist Philip Taaffe.
 Philip is heavily invested in lost cultures.
-His aim is to dig deep into the primitive by encompassing the genre of design, decorative, archeology and history through his art.
-In an interview with Diego Cortez in 2009, Philip said: “The materials are taken from the investigated remains of lost cultures.
-The difficulty is in recovering them in such a way as to speak to our present circumstances.”
+His aim is to dig deep into the primitive by encompassing the genre of design, decoration, archaeology and history through his art.
+In an interview with Diego Cortez in 2009, Philip said: "The materials are taken from the investigated remains of lost cultures.
+The difficulty is in recovering them in such a way as to speak to our present circumstances."

 The second group of works are abstract meditations.
-In Crescent Totem, Philip employs ornamental motiffs representing them in abstraction.
-In Muscorum and Flowering Loculus, botanical forms are carried out as abstract patterns to pay homage our natural history.
+In Crescent Totem, Philip employs ornamental motifs representing them in abstraction.
+In Muscorum and Flowering Loculus, botanical forms are carried out as abstract patterns to pay homage to our natural history.

 Philip Taaffe talks about his art

 PS: All Photos courtesy of Mr Raymond Foye of Raymond Foye Ltd, Fine Arts Services administrative contact for Mr Philip Taaffe.